Netflix's ad-supported plan will block downloads of shows, films

-LOS ANGELES (BLOOMBERG) - Netflix is not planning to let users of its new ad-supported tier download shows and movies to their devices for offline viewing, according to code found inside of the company's iPhone app, removing a feature that customers enjoy on its regular service.
+LOS ANGELES • Netflix is not planning to let users of its new ad-supported tier download shows and movies to devices for offline viewing, according to code found inside the company's iPhone app, removing a feature that customers enjoy on its regular service.

-The move suggests Netflix is doing what it can to distinguish the upcoming service from its current offerings.
+The move suggests Netflix is seeking to distinguish the upcoming service from its current offerings.

+But hints about the new service are already reflected in code hidden within its iPhone app.

-"Downloads available on all plans except Netflix with ads," according to text in the app that was discovered by developer Steve Moser and shared with Bloomberg News.
+The update will have "downloads available on all plans except Netflix with ads", according to text in the app that was discovered by developer Steve Moser and shared with Bloomberg News.

 The code also suggests that users will not be able to skip ads - a common move in the streaming world - and playback controls will not be available during ad breaks.